-SAFEGUARDING CHILDREN ANNUAL REPORT 2015-2016 1.0 Executive Introduction The purpose of this report is to update and inform the Board of Directors with regards to the corporate safeguarding children processes and activity within the organisation during the past year.
+SAFEGUARDING CHILDREN ANNUAL REPORT 2016-2017 1.0 Executive Introduction The purpose of this report is to update and inform the Board of Directors with regards to the corporate safeguarding children processes and activity within this organisation during the past year.
 For clarification a "child" is defined as anyone who has not yet reached their 18th birthday and safeguarding responsibilities also extend to unborn children.
 Safeguarding children is the action we take to promote the welfare of children and to protect them from harm and is the responsibility of everyone who comes into contact with children and their families.
-Children's needs are paramount and safeguarding children is defined as: - Protecting children from maltreatment - Preventing the impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcome (Working Together to Safeguard Children HM Government 2015) The majority of cases that are dealt with are from West Cheshire; however, the number of cases from Flintshire that the CoCH Safeguarding Childrens Team deal with is on the increase.
-2.0 Cheshire West and Chester Local Safeguarding Children Board (LSCB) The LSCB is the key statutory mechanism (CA 2004, S13) for agreeing how the relevant organisations in each local area will cooperate (CA 2004, S11) to safeguard and promote the welfare of children and for ensuring the effectiveness of what they do.
+Children's needs are paramount and safeguarding children is defined as: - Protecting children from maltreatment (Child Protection) - Preventing the impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcome (Working Together to Safeguard Children HM Government 2015) 2.0 Cheshire West and Chester Local Safeguarding Children Board (LSCB) Currently the LSCB is the key statutory mechanism (CA 2004, S13) for agreeing how the relevant organisations in each local area will cooperate (CA 2004, S11) to safeguard and promote the welfare of children and for ensuring the effectiveness of agency responses.
 The aim of the LSCB is to work together with all local organisations so that children can be safe from abuse or harm at home and within the community.
-The LSCB strategic priorities are reflected in the work of the CoCH Safeguarding Strategy Board.
-The LSCB require a CoCH representative to be on the LSCB Board and on key LSCB subgroups:
+The LSCB strategic priorities are reflected in the work of all CoCH safeguarding children processes.
+Section 11 audit Is an electronic LSCB audit tool to monitor CoCH compliance with our statutory S11 duty to discharge all of our functions with regard to also safeguarding and promoting the welfare of children.
+The S11 audit tool also incorporates the CCG's commissioning standards for safeguarding children and lists numerous standards re core child protection functions and wider safeguarding children issues including for example HR process's re recruitment.
+The S11 is a 3 yearly undertaking for the LSCB but an annual undertaking for the CCG.
+We have to self - assess from grade 1-4, we then have to provide evidence to back up the self - assessment and attend moderation panel.
+We undertook this process for both the LSCB and the CCG in 2016 and I am pleased to report we are at level 4 for almost all standards and where we are not at level 4 we are at level 3 and regularly reviewing where possible lifting to 4.
+Action plans are only required for level 2 or below.
+At present we are undertaking our annual S11 audit for the CCG.
+Currently the LSCB has CoCH representation as follows: